 3. Equip Your Solution with Graphical Presentation

-5. Highlight the Expertise of Team Members
+5. Highlight the Expertise of Your Team Members

 Your team members are the driving force of your mission and vision.
-They are the key ingredient of your recipe, so don't just mention your team members but highlight why they are the right people for the job.
-You can talk about their past experiences briefly and their capabilities to achieve the set targets in this slide from deck.
+They are the key ingredient in your recipe, so don't just mention your team members; highlight why they are the right people for the job.
+You can briefly talk about their past experiences and their capabilities to achieve the set targets in this slide from deck.

 6. Explain Planned Marketing Strategies